jarkkokovala/distsys19/project1/documentation/measurements.md

 To reset command:

 ``` $ tc qdisc del dev lo root```

-## Measurements

-For measuring system performance a small piece of instrumentation code was added to the client and nameNode.
-The system was timed at following points:
-1) client sends a message to the filenode,
-2) name node receives file list update request and has added the file in the list.

-Client code was altered so that a simple loop was introduced to perform the measurements.
-Random payloads (=file content) were generated with the python3 lorem library.
-The measuring cod is not included in the repository.

-Before measuring random latency (described above) was introduced in the system.

-Measurement data can be found from the [data](./data/mean_110ms_latency) subdirectory.

-The measures presented below were computed using the [measuring.ipynb](./measuring.ipynb) Jupyter Notebook.

 ### What is the average time for sending 50 messages between two nodes (random payload)?